Table of Contents

 Now, don’t let this discourage you from visiting Singapore.
 This country is incredibly safe to travel in and it offers an abundance of activities, free sights and a mix of cultures.
 If you’re a respectful traveler you’re not going to get in trouble.

-Here is a brief guide to some of the laws you need to know when you visit Singapore.
+Here is a brief guide to some of the weird laws in Singapore.

 Penalty: <2 years in prison

 Failure to flush a public toilet after use may result in rather hefty fines according to laws in Singapore.

 And don’t even think of urinating in elevators.
 They are equipped with Urine Detection Devices (UDD) that detect the scent of urine, sets off an alarm and closes the doors until the police arrive.